Har-sh-arma/crime_report_api/README.md

 The next phase of development will include the endpoint listening service.

 ## Technologies Used:
--Nodejs(Server application)
+- Nodejs(Server application)
--Express(Routing and request handling)
+- Express(Routing and request handling)
--MongoDB(Store, retrieve and manipulate data)
+- MongoDB(Store, retrieve and manipulate data)